manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 transparent decision-making across Aotearoa.

 <br>

-# Why Follow These Guidelines?
+# How to Contribute to These Guidelines?
 ---

 These guidelines are currently in draft form, and we welcome your feedback.